-5.2 Robustness to the business sector and credit rating changes
+5.2 Robustness to business sectors and credit rating changes

-A potential concern with our results is that highly-leveraged firms in the financial industry might bias the empirical findings of Section 4.
+A potential concern with our results is that highly leveraged firms in the financial industry might bias the empirical findings of Section 4.
 As a preliminary robustness analysis, we repeat our efficiency tests on the entire sample period (2008-2020) without the Financials sector.
-We find results that are qualitatively similar to those in Table 4, confirmed in the two sub-sample periods (2008-2009 and 2010-2020).
-We do not report these results for brevity, which suggest a limited impact from the Financials sector.
+We find results qualitatively similar to those in Table 4, confirmed in the two subsample periods (2008-2009 and 2010-2020).
+These results suggest a limited impact from the Financials business sector, and we do not report them for brevity.